Marko Pavićević: Balkans

 Following his lengthy stay in Greece, he returned to his country's top tier in the winter of 2018 to sign with former club Voždovac.
 In the summer of 2018, he moved to OFK Titograd of the Montenegrin First League.
 In his debut season in Montenegro, he appeared in 34 matches and recorded 11 goals.
 He received another opportunity in the Serbian SuperLiga the following season with Napredak Kruševac.

 In 2021, he returned to the Serbian second division and secured a deal with FK Kolubara.
 On 19 August 2021, he signed with OFK Beograd.

 Canada

 In the summer of 2022, he signed with the Serbian White Eagles of the Canadian Soccer League.
 He debuted for Serbia on 30 July 2022, against BGHC FC, where he recorded two goals.
 He helped the Serbs secure the regular-season title, including a playoff berth.
 Pavićević played in the second round of the postseason against FC Continentals, where the White Eagles were eliminated.
 The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

 Pavićević returned for the 2024 season and helped Serbia win the Royal CSL Cup against Scarborough, contributing both goals.
-He also contributed to securing the 2024 regular season title.
+He also contributed to securing the 2024 regular-season title.
+In 2025, he helped the Serbs win their second Royal CSL Cup, where he scored the winning goals.